-Alice Springs in the heart of Australia has become a prime tourist destination, rich with plenty to offer for any budding traveller seeking to dip into true Australian culture.
+Alice Springs in the heart of Australia has become a prime tourist destination, rich with plenty to offer for any budding traveler seeking to dip into true Australian culture.

-Free from stereotypes and metropolitan areas, Alice Springs in the Northern Territory allow for individuals to truly connect with the centre of Australia.
-This offers people an experience that they will not easily forget.
+Free from stereotypes and metropolitan areas, Alice Springs in the Northern Territory allow for individuals to truly connect with the center of Australia and experience the beauty and wonder of the outback.

-For anybody finding themselves within Alice Springs, there are countless things to do to help make your experience as enjoyable as can be.
-One of most popular activities is a walking tour.
+One of the most popular activities in the Alice Springs area is a walking tour.
 By participating in one of these, any tourist is bound to get the most out of this distinct landscape, whilst simultaneously soaking up the entire atmosphere that encompasses the space.